rackerlabs/support-how-to/content/general/hkg2-data-center-migration-customer-faq.md

 Rackspace Managed Backup service.
 This product uses a separate backup exclusively for backups to avoid degradation of public traffic during backups.
 Rackspace is responsible for making these changes to devices to which we have access.
-If you have devices that use a managed backup that Rackspace cannot access, we provide the new IP information so that you can make the necessary changes.
+If you have devices that use managed backup services that Rackspace cannot access, we provide the new IP information so that you can make the necessary changes.

 #### My data is replicated to another location.
 How will the migration affect the replication?